-By Chloe, BA (Hons) Creative and professional writing.
+By Chloe, BA (Hons) Creative and Professional Writing

 As a student at UWE Bristol I have been encouraged to learn, inspire, and push boundaries throughout my degree, but I’ve also had the comfort of knowing there are people there to support me if I’ve needed them.

 Mental health is an important conversation and one that UWE Bristol encourages their students to think about.
 During my time here, I’ve been supported to develop my own coping strategies for my mental health and wanted to do something to help to encourage others to do the same.
-Therefore, I recently participated in a challenge with the Mind charity to run 27 miles in the first 27 days of March.
-This was to show solidarity with the 27% of students who report a mental health issue in university and also raise awareness and money for live-saving resources to help those in need of support.
+So, I recently participated in a challenge with the Mind charity to run 27 miles in the first 27 days of March.
+This was to show solidarity with the 27% of students who report a mental health issue in university and also raise awareness and money for life-saving resources to help those in need of support.

 It’s important to me that I try to raise as much awareness as possible to help other students who are feeling stressed, and sign post them to services within UWE Bristol if they are struggling.

 As I was going through this process, I wanted to see an increased number of people be more educated on where to find help, ways to manage and improve their mental health and feel safer and more comfortable opening the conversation.